RohanKumarSachdeva/VulnerableWebsite/README.md

 ### 2. Stored Cross Site Scripting (XSS): can cause RCE
 #### Attack Details:
-Stored XSS arises when an application receives data from an untrusted source and includes that data within its later HTTP responses in an unsafe way.
-The data in question might be submitted to the application via HTTP requests; for example in our vulnerable application users can use the **Discussion Section** to post comments which get saved to the database.
+In our vulnerable application users can use the **Discussion Section** to post comments which get saved to the database.
 All comments are visible to every registered user, hence if an attacker has injected Javascript (example `<script>alert('Hacked')</script>`) via comment it gets saved to the database, and whenever any user loads this discussion section server will return this script.
-An attacker can craft the Javascript to perform **RCE** that may steal cookies, saved passwords, or CSRF tokens and relay them back to the attacker-controlled domain.
+An attacker can use Stored XSS to perform **RCE** that may steal cookies, saved passwords, or CSRF tokens and relay them back to the attacker-controlled domain.

 Deep diving into our application code we see the 2 main causes of this vulnerability.
 * **No validation/sanitization** of user data before inserting it into the database.